Sometimes, birds need our help. Here are answers to important questions about doing just that.

 1. Is it featherless or nearly so?

-In the event you can’t find the original nest, leave the baby on the ground and observe from a distance for up to an hour.
-It’ll cry out periodically for its parents, and, hopefully, they’ll arrive with food for the nestling and its siblings.
+If you can’t find the original nest, leave the baby on the ground and observe from a distance for up to an hour.
+It’ll cry out periodically for its parents, who should arrive with food for the nestling and its siblings.
 You can then track the parents’ path to the nest.
 If that fails, take the baby to a wildlife rehabilitator.
 Your local birdseed store or Parks and Wildlife Department should be able to tell you who to contact.
-Or check this site for a list of rehabilitators in your state
+Or check this site for a.

 2. Does it have feathers?